Esoteric meaning of Easter

 What of the 'Easter Bunny'?
 Although of comparatively recent German origin as a most unlikely candidate for the bringer of eggs, the association of the hare with Easter goes back a very long way.
 As we have seen, the name Easter comes to us from the Saxon Eostre, who was a form of the Phoenician goddess Astarte, herself a copy of the Egyptian Isis, and these were all deities associated with the moon.
 Now, the pre-eminent emblem of the moon among many ancient peoples was the hare.
 Even today, some Nations, such as the Chinese, do not recognise a 'man' on the face of the moon, but a hare.
 The reasons for this are not far to seek.
 The hare is a nocturnal animal that feeds by night.
 Its gestation period is exactly one and one half lunar cycles, or 42 days, and its prodigious fecundity is too well known to require further comment!
 Thus the hare became associated with the moon and its phases—and as the 'opener' of the new year at Easter—a symbol of fertility and the resurrection of life after the 'death' of winter.

-We have now seen that far from being a secular attempt to adulterate the sacred message of Easter, as some fanatical Christians believe, the symbolism of the egg and the hare shed a clearer light upon it.
+We have now seen that far from being a wicked secular attempt to adulterate and undermine the sanctity of Easter, as some fanatical Christians believe, the symbolism of the egg and the hare shed a clearer light upon this sacred mystery.

 Crucifixion and resurrection